-8.7 After Operation
+9.7 After Operation

 - Refill the fuel tank and engine oil, if yours is a two-cycle engine.
 A full fuel tank is less subject to condensation and therefore, less fuel problems.
 If you will be leaving the boat for an extended period, use a good fuel stabilizer.
 Each engine manufacturer makes their own and proper use will avoid many fuel related and lay-up problems.
-Remember, always follow the manufacturer's recommendation. - If the boat is to be left in the water, make sure it is secure and free to properly accommodate any tide.
+Remember, always follow the manufacturer's recommendation. - If the boat is to be left in the water, make sure it is secure and free to properly accommodate any tide. - Turn off all electronics and leave the battery switch in the off position.
+Remember, the bilge pump will operate properly even with the battery switch turned off.
+On a comforting note, your EdgeWater 175CC / 155CC is fully self bailing and unsinkable.
+Proper precautions, however, are always prudent.

-8.8 Trailering Your Boat
+9.8 Trailering Your Boat